Logo of Basel Historical Museum

 Free admission

-Holders of Museums-PASS-Musées, Swiss Museum Pass or Colourkey
+• Holders of the Museums-PASS-Musées, the Swiss Museum Pass or Colourkey

 Location and directions